 Nematicides should be applied and incorporated within a single pass.
 Applicators with a working width wider than the incorporation equipment should not be used.

-By March 2017 all applicators must be fitted with a device in cab that allows the operator to shut off nematicide granule flow at least 3 meters from the end of each row.
+Since March 2017 all applicators must have been fitted with a device in cab that allows the operator to shut off nematicide granule flow at least 3 meters from the end of each row.
 For those applicators fitted with a hydraulic or electric motor this should already be possible.
 For those applicators driven by a land or spider wheel an electronic clutch can be fitted to the applicator drive shaft to enable remote shut off [http://www.cropsprayers.com/Horstine/] .
 After planting growers should cultivate headlands to ensure no granules left on the soil surface.

 Growers should use designated filling sites for filling hoppers in each field, which can easily be checked for spillages.